 Students apply for admission by completing the application form and submitting it to the Admissions office at LCC.
 All complete applications received by the deadline will be considered.
-The application should include a transcript of the last three years of high school or high school diploma/university transcripts, the result of an English proficiency test, a copy of the student's passport, and one passport-sized picture.
+The application should include a transcript of the last three years of high school or final high school diploma, the result of an English proficiency test, a copy of the student's passport, one passport-sized picture, and other documents showing any formal post-secondary education.